spevans/swift-kstdlib/README.md

-Swift and stdlib suitable for firmware / bare metal coding
+Swift and stdlib suitable for firmware / bare metal coding.

-This repo is a fork of the apple/swift used for building [swift-project1] (https://github.com/spevans/swift-project1) and contains three main changes:
+This repo is a fork of the [apple/swift](https://github.com/apple/swift) repo used for building [swift-project1](https://github.com/spevans/swift-project1) and contains three main changes:

 1. A `-disable-red-zone` compiler option to `swiftc` to compile code without using the red zone